 Matt joined our ministry in 2013 to lead the Academy.
-He graduated from Clarks Summit University in Pennsylvania with a degree in Secondary Education and later earned a Master’s degree in Counseling.
-He is currently completing another graduate degree in Educational Administration.
+He graduated from Clarks Summit University in Pennsylvania with a degree in Secondary Education and later earned Master’s degrees in Counseling and Educational Administration.
 After teaching, coaching, and administrating in two Christian schools, Matt returned to work at his alma mater, CSU.
-He held a variety of positions from 1992-2013, including Financial Counselor, Dean of Men, Director of Student Activities, and finally as Dean of Students.
-He also helped to lead the university’s unique Teen Leadership Conference each summer from 1986 to 2008.
-Matt and his wife, Rosemary, have four adult daughters all serving at Grace and four adorable grandchildren.
+He held a variety of positions from 1992-2013, ultimately serving as Dean of Students.
+Matt and his wife, Rosemary, have four adult daughters all serving with our Grace ministries and four adorable grandchildren.

 Mike received a B.S. in Organizational Management and has worked locally for Chattem, Inc. and McKee Foods.
 In 1997, God directed his family to full-time missions.
 They joined the Association of Baptists for World Evangelism (ABWE) and served in Hungary until 2009, when they returned to serve on staff at Grace.
 Mike is married to Joan and they have three sons: Alan, Jonathan (Nicole), and TJ, and one fantastically cute grandson, Abel.